 - Purchase the complete Expat Arrivals Stockholm Guide (PDF)

-Wherever one chooses to live in the city, getting around in Stockholm is easy.
+Wherever one chooses to live in the city, getting around in Stockholm is rather simple and painless.
 The Swedish capital's public transport network is extensive and consists of the metro, bus, tram, regional rail, light rail and archipelago boats.

 Tickets bought from Storstockholms Lokaltrafik (SL), which runs all land-based public transit in the city, can be used on all modes of public transport – except the archipelago boats which usually need separate tickets.